 How does the human brain work?
-Why do humans ‘get’ mental illnesses, and what causes these illnesses, when the human brain does not ‘work’ as expected?
+Why do humans get mental illnesses and how?
+What happens when the human brain does not work as expected?

 Dr. Bernard Crespi, Professor of Evolutionary Biology and Canada Research Chair in Evolution and Psychology, will address some of these questions in a public talk at Okanagan College as part of the Science in Society Speaker Series.

 The presentation will take place at Okanagan College’s Vernon campus in the lecture theatre on Wednesday, April 18 at 7:30 p.m. in a talk entitled Where Darwin Meets Freud: the evolutionary biology and psychology of human mental illness.

 According to Dr. Crespi, understanding the evolution of the human brain, and mental illness risks, represent some of the biggest research questions of the 21st century.

 Crespi’s research centers on integrating theory, methods and data from evolutionary biology, social behaviour, genetics, psychology, psychiatry, neuroscience, and hormones to understand why and how the human brain has evolved, how human cognition has evolved under Darwinian natural selection, and how risks and forms of human mental illnesses have evolved.

 Conditions such as autism, depression, bipolar disorder and schizophrenia are usually considered as purely-detrimental mental ‘illnesses’, comparable to other sorts of medical disorders.
 However, “recent advances in genetics, neuroscience, psychology, and evolutionary biology are re-casting psychiatric conditions in new light, and guiding new ways to study and treat them”, says Crespi.
 “Our goal will be to better understand the nature of mental illnesses, their causes, and their consequences for individuals, families, and communities”.